 Gain access to remote monitoring software for your temperature screening kiosk from Advanced Imaging Solutions, by adding the device to your network.
-To get started, simply download the monitoring software, SmartPass, onto one or more PCs.
+To start, simply download the monitoring software, SmartPass, onto one or more PCs.

 Please note, you may need to add 3 firewall exceptions, however, this is fairly simple and won’t take long.

 In a previous blog, we introduced you to the features and functions of the kiosks, but now let’s take a deeper dive into the software that makes our kiosk stand apart.

 Once you’ve connected the device to your network, you can remotely monitor temperature scans and manage the kiosk without standing at the device.
 Here is a walk-through of what the remote monitoring software can do:

 On the console dashboard of the monitoring software, you can see an overview of information and data.

 First, you can see the number of devices and whether they are offline or online, enabling you to monitor each of your devices in one place.
 Second, statistics about the face scans such as, the total number or face scans and how many were employees, visitors, or strangers.
 Third, the total traffic for the day and how many of which passed or failed.
 Lastly, you can see real-time monitoring of employees, visitors, blacklists, and body temperature.

 The device management tab provides a central location for each of your devices.
 In this section, you can shut down, restart and reset the device remotely, as well as turn on auto-start settings.
 Additionally, easily edit the body temperature threshold, mask detection settings, volume settings, and even open the door remotely, if the kiosk is connected to your door settings.

 From this tab, you can also load and display the current screen of the kiosk for real-time monitoring, as well as check for software updates on the device.